Terms of Service

 Agreement Duration: This TOS remains in effect as long as any Order is active, creating a continuous legal framework that supports ongoing business relationships.
 The Term continues until terminated by either party according to the specific termination procedures outlined in the agreement.

 No-Order Termination: When no active Orders exist, either party may terminate the TOS for any reason by providing written notice to the other party.
-This provides flexibility for parties to exit the relationship when no active business commitments remain.

 Term & Termination of an Order for Breach